domsson/candies/cpu-proc/README.md

 - `-t THRESHOLD`: prequired change in value in order to print again; default is `1`
 - `-u`: add the percentage sign (`" %"`) to the output

+## Examples

+Print CPU usage with percent sign and two decimals of precision:

+    ./cpu-proc -us -p 2

+Print CPU usage withou decimals; print again when usage changed by 2% or more:

+    ./cpu-proc -m -t 2